Dominique-Da-Silva/COS301-MiniProject/pull_request_template.md

 3. proposed change 3

 ### Mentions of people responsible for reviewing the pull request
 Choose from @waveyboym, @KumbiraiShonhiwa, @KamogeloMoeketse, @u21598012 and remove this sentence once you have chosen a reviewer.
+Note that if your pr is bringing changes downstream, you do not need to get a reviewer to review, but you may just go ahead and merge your pr.